 Residency Status Implications for Canadians Working, Living or Traveling Abroad.

 Regardless of treaty arrangements or country of residence, Canadians working, living, or traveling abroad, are subject to paying their provincial or territorial and Canadian income tax.
 However, residency status has significant tax implications.
 Whether the taxpayer is considered a resident, non-resident, or a combination of both, depends on residential ties.

 Residential ties should also be taken into consideration and include:

 Ownership of a home or other real property in Canada

-A current Canadian passport and driving licence
+A current Canadian passport and driving license

 Financial ties such as credit cards or banks accounts